 During the annual National Parks Week, held in April entry fees are waived in more than 100 parks nationwide, including Death Valley National Park.
-Get more information at the National Parks Week website.
 Entrance is also free on selected other days that vary by year.
-You'll find the current year's list here.

 With only a few major roads, Death Valley is easy to navigate.
 A good look at any map will show you how it's laid out.
 The Death Valley National Park website links to several good ones.

-Furnace Creek Resort offers four places to eat, including a casual cafe, an old-fashioned steak house and the upscale restaurant at the Furnace Creek Inn.
+The Oasis at Death Valley Resort offers four places to eat, including a casual cafe, an old-fashioned steakhouse and the upscale restaurant at the Inn at Death Valley.
 You'll also find restaurants and mini-marts at Panamint Springs and Stovepipe Wells.